bodrovis/lokalise_rails/README.md

 Full list of available import options [can be found in the official API documentation](https://app.lokalise.com/api2docs/curl/#transition-download-files-post).
 * `import_safe_mode` (`boolean`) - default to `false`.
 When this option is enabled, the import task will check whether the directory set with `locales_path` is empty or not.
 If it is not empty, you will be prompted to continue.
+* `max_retries_import` (`integer`) - this option is introduced to properly handle Lokalise API rate limiting.
+If the HTTP status code 429 (too many requests) has been received, LokaliseRails will apply an exponential backoff mechanism with a very simple formula: `2 ** retries`.
+If the maximum number of retries has been reached, a `Lokalise::Error::TooManyRequests` exception will be raised and the export operation will be halted.

 ### Export settings